 Do you want to boost your sound quality to the next level by improving audio quality?
 Then read our review of the best action camera microphone attachments.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-How to Attach an External Microphone
+How to Attach an Action Camera Microphone Attachment

 The first obstacle to overcome is the lack of an audio jack.
 You need to get your audio signal into your action camera.
 Action cameras lack an external microphone input port.
 This means you will need a microphone adapter to use an external microphone.
 But with some older or cheaper action cameras, there might not even be an option available.